 4) Don't blame Alvin.

-You know how many times he's gotten the ball 35 times in a game?
+Do you know how many times he's gotten the ball 35 times in a game?
 Never before Sunday.

-In fact, in year eight Alvin Kamara now has the most touches in the NFL this season.
+In fact, in year eight, Alvin Kamara now has the most touches in the NFL this season.
 And he's third in the league in yards from scrimmage.

 The last seven weeks of Saints football have been miserable, but don't blame Alvin.